Five years ago, a mere mention of the best action camera under $100 would have amounted to blasphemy.

 How easy is it to control the camera?
 Does it have a compatible mobile application?

-Is expecting an accessory kit with your best action camera under 100 too much to ask for?
+Is expecting an accessory kit with your budget action camera too much to ask for?

 Not really.
 Most manufacturers these days throw in some accessories with their cameras.
 Also, these accessories don’t come cheap if you were to buy them separately.